-This home resource is designed as a fun in-home ‘edutainment’ package that could make a positive difference in your child’s life
+Kids Who Know ‘AT HOME’ is a fun in-home ‘edutainement’ package designed for proactive parents and caregivers that could make a positive difference in your child’s life.

 Several recent studies conducted by Harvard University, Stanford Research Institute, and the Carnegie Foundation showed that 85% of our future success depends on social skills.

 “Young children experience their world as an environment of relationships, and these relationships affect virtually all aspects of their development.”
 ‘Young Children Develop in an Environment of Relationships’ – Centre of the Developing Child – Harvard University – Working Paper 1

 Despite the huge changes in technology and how we interact, face to face communication and social skills remain fundamentally important elements in children’s life outcomes.
 These are learned and developed through both passive and active influences in a child’s life.

 Kids Who Know takes children’s ‘screen time’ and combines it with opportunities for face to face conversations and additional activities in the home.